 My choices: I’m trying out the compostable bags from Elevate packaging.
 I like that you can see through them.
 If they end up in nature they will eventually degrade, and they are not made of petroleum.
 The downfall is that they still could end up in the landfill, since not everyone is set up to compost.
 None of the options are perfect–you have to do the best you can.
 I’m also using zero waste stickers and self sealing rigid mailers made of 100% post consumer recycled paper from EcoEnclose.

-EcoEnclose is my favorite eco-shipping supply company.
-They are a leader in offering and creating the best options for our planet and its people.
+EcoEnclose is one of my favorite eco-shipping supply company.
 I’ve used their products for years and often refer to the resources on their website.
 EcoEnclose is inventing new things like algae ink and reusable packaging, which is sent back to the business by the consumer so it can be reused over and over.
 Very cool.

 What eco friendly options will you choose?